Medoc Trail Marathon

 The Medoc Trail Marathon is a marathon, 42.195 kilometres (26.219 mi) in length, held each October at Medoc Mountain State Park in Hollister, North Carolina.
-The race is run on a ten mile loop trail, with the second and third laps being run over a shorter version of the loop.
+The race is run on a ten-mile loop trail, with the second and third laps being run over a shorter version of the loop.
 The race is run in conjunction with a 10-mile run.

 History

+In 2008 the inaugural Medoc Trail Marathon and 10-miler was held on October 4.
+The Rocky Mount Endurance Club launched a new trail event in Medoc Mountain State Park located in Hollister, North Carolina.
+In its first year, the 10-miler sold out.

-2009 In 2009 the Medoc Trail Marathon and 10-miler was held on October 17.
+In 2009 the Medoc Trail Marathon and 10-miler was held on October 17.
 The race size increased to accommodate more runners, but both events were expected to sell out early.
 The races were run in Medoc Mountain State Park located in Hollister, North Carolina.

-2008 In 2008 the inaugural Medoc Trail Marathon and 10-miler was held on October 4.
-The Rocky Mount Endurance Club launched a new trail event in Medoc Mountain State Park located in Hollister, North Carolina.
-In its first year, the 10-miler sold out.

-All runners received long sleeve race shirts, custom finishers medals, and a technical running hat.
-The Rocky Mount Endurance Club was still able to make a $1,000 contribution to the Medoc Mountain State Park with race proceeds.

-During 2018 the RD decided to end the Marathon Event in favor of increasing number of runners for the 10 miler and creating a new 5 miler.
+During 2018 the race director decided to end the Marathon Event in favor of increasing number of runners for the 10 miler and created a new 5 miler.